Last Updated on August 15, 2023 by Marc Edwards

 Factors Affecting Surge Protector Lifespan

-Frequency of Getting Hit – Every power surge that gets absorbed by the surge protection device will shorten its capability to protect against future over-voltages spikes.
-Therefore it is imperative that you replace the surge protection device if it frequently get hit by power spikes.
+Frequency of Getting Hit – Every power surge that gets absorbed by the surge protection device will shorten its capability to protect against future over-voltage spikes.
+Therefore it is imperative that you replace the surge protection device if it frequently gets hit by power spikes.

-Joule Rating – The higher the joule rating of a surge protection device, the longer it is able to protection all the electronics plugged into it.
-Joule rating would be something you would want to take note of the next time you shop for a new surge suppressor.
+Joule Rating – The higher the joule rating of a surge protection device, it generally (barring other unforeseen factors) means the longer it is able to protect all the electronics plugged into it.
+Joule ratings would be something you would want to take note of the next time you shop for a new surge suppressor.
+Getting surge protectors with high joules ratings does not mean it is invincible against all types of power surges.

 Age – Surge protector lifespan really has very little to do with age.
 Most surge suppressors are ‘dead’ before a year or two, all thanks to frequent power spikes, lightning bolts, electrical storms etc.

 Even if nothing happens to your surge protection device, on average you should consider replacing them every 2 to 3 years.
-Again, the duration will varies across different states/area you live in, different brands and models, joules rating etc.
+Again, the duration will vary across different states/areas you live in, different brands and models, joules ratings, frequency of power surges, etc.

 Few things to note

-*Never get cheap surge protection brands as they will continue to provide power to all connected devices even when their surge protection capability are long gone.
+*Never get cheap surge protection brands as they will continue to provide power to all connected devices even when their surge protection capability is long gone.
+While it is not easy to choose a good and reliable surge protector for your appliances at home, you must at least get one that provides LED notifications.
+With that, you will at least get to know when it is time to replace it.

 **No surge protectors (Type 3) will be able to withstand the power surge from a direct lightning strike that hit the power line that is connected to your home.
 It is very likely that all your connected devices are fried, including the surge protection device itself.